 The smart approach is to use data to understand exactly when this point might have been reached.
 We caught up with one of our lead scientists Dr Nathan A Lewis on the subject of redox monitoring as an approach for identifying appropriate training limits for athletes.

-Nathan is a Clinical and Performance Nutrition Scientist and registered Dietician, actively researching redox homeostasis in elite athletes.
+Nathan is a Clinical Performance Nutritionist, Lead Biomarker Scientist and registered Dietician, actively researching redox homeostasis in elite athletes.
 He has worked with Orreco athletes since the company’s inception and has advised Great Britain Olympic athletes across four Olympic cycles.
-In this blog, he explains briefly the science of Redox Homeostasis and the benefit to the athlete of regular monitoring of redox
+In this post, he explains briefly the science of Redox Homeostasis and the benefit to the athlete of regular monitoring of redox.

 What does redox mean?

 I’ll go into this in more detail later, but in simple terms REDOX refers to chemical reactions known as REDuction and OXidation reactions.
 Exercise is known to increase redox reactions.
 This isn’t inherently ‘bad’.
 In fact, redox is a necessary part of improving in our sport (i.e. physiological adaptation).

 Examples of environmental factors that increase redox reactions include pollution, lifestyle choices, dehydration, UVA, heat and especially stress.
 The human body works to maintain a state of redox balance (homeostasis), primarily through the activity of antioxidant enzymes in the body.
 However, food-derived antioxidants (what we eat, how much of it, how often and its metabolism by the gut) also play a prominent role.

 Why is it important for athletes?